Corporate Equality Index: Why the Criteria Change

 - incorporate current best and leading practices achievable by any employer that can participate (500 or more full-time U.S. employees)

-- recognize the diversity of U.S. employers (e.g.: consumer- vs. business-focused)
+- recognize the diversity of U.S. employers, both globally and domestically (e.g.: consumer- vs. business-focused)

 - are implementable via existing templates, guidelines and other resources